I'm a provider

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 Permanent brachytherapy using only implanted seeds is generally used in patients whose prostate cancer is considered low risk.
-Permanent brachytherapy combined with EBRT is used (sometimes along with androgen deprivation) to treat higher risk disease.
+Active surveillance is generally recommended for very low-risk prostate cancer.
+Permanent brachytherapy combined with EBRT (3D-conformal radiotherapy, intensity-modulated, or proton) is used, sometimes with androgen deprivation, to treat higher risk disease.
 Adequate dose escalation should be achieved with combination permanent brachytherapy and 3D-CRT.
-Intensity Modulated Radiation Therapy (IMRT) should be limited only to cases in which 3D-CRT planning is not able to meet dose volume constraints for normal tissue tolerance.
+Intensity-modulated radiotherapy (IMRT) should be limited only to cases in which 3D-CRT planning is unable to meet dose volume constraints for normal tissue tolerance.

 Prostate cancer risk is often defined using the following criteria:

-The procedure is usually performed in 2 stages; a prostate volume study (CPT code 76873) followed on a later date by the implant itself, which is performed in the operating room under general or epidural anesthesia.
+The procedure is usually performed in 2 stages; a prostate volume study (CPT code 76873) followed at a later date by the implant itself, which is performed in the operating room with the patient under general or epidural anesthesia.
 Iodine or palladium are the typical isotopes used; and the selection of isotope is usually based on physician preference.
 A CT scan is usually performed at some stage after the procedure to determine the quality of the seed placement.

 POLICY HISTORY11/1997: Approved by the Medical Policy Advisory Committee (MPAC)